 Let me outline the overall steps involved and then provide further details for each step:

-Step 1: Obtain the historical closing prices dataset.
+Step 1: Obtain the historical closing prices dataset

-Step 2: Calculate the daily returns.
+Step 2: Calculate the daily returns

-Step 3: Utilize the STDEV function.
+Step 3: Utilise the STDEV function

 Now, let’s delve into the first step:

-Step 1: Acquire the historical closing prices by downloading the relevant dataset.
+Step 1: Acquire the historical closing prices by downloading the relevant dataset

-You can retrieve data from various sources – some of the reliable, free ones include the NSE India website and Yahoo Finance.
+You can retrieve data from various sources, some of the reliable, free ones include the NSE India website and Yahoo Finance.

 I will collect my data from the National Stock Exchange of India.
 NSE’s website is incredibly useful and provides a wealth of information, making it one of the finest stock exchange websites globally.

 Once ‘get data’ has been clicked, NSE’s website will search for your desired information and present it to you.
+Upon completion of the query, this should be the displayed screen.

 Note that I have eliminated any superfluous data, keeping only the date and end of day pricing.